Estimated reading time: 12 minutes

 (1) by order of the court following stay of sentence or stay of execution of sentence; or

-(2) upon expiration of sentence.
+(2) upon expiration of sentence.”

-FAQ: Expungement vs. Restoration of Civil Rights to Firearms
+FAQ: Expungement vs. Civil Rights Restoration

 In Minnesota, the laws generally restore civil rights (e.g. voting, firearms) for those convicted of crimes upon discharge from sentence.